 Unfortunately, no matter how careful you are, bed bugs will oftentimes still make their ways into your home.
 In that case, get it treated as soon as possible.
 Wash your bedding, clothes and similar items in hot water and dry them on the highest heat setting possible.
 Be careful when bringing those items to your laundry machine or out the door to get it laundered elsewhere.
 Vacuum thoroughly.

 However, doing those things will likely not eliminate the bed bugs from your home as they are quite resistant and are also talented at finding good places to hide.
 For that reason, make sure to also contact Premium Termite & Pest Control for a free service quote, and we will speak with you and determine the method that best fits your situation.
-This can involve spraying, heat treatment or steaming.
+This can involve heat treatment and fumigation.